 - This tool often has to adjust to zero position.

-- This instrument is found to be unbalanced due to hot and cold and pulling of the wire.
+- This instrument is found to be unbalanced due to hot and cold and the pulling of the wire.

 - Not strong enough to withstand overload and mechanical shock due to plain construction.